nekernel-org/.github/profile/README.md

 A collection of freely available C or C++ system software for companies and teams alike, NeKernel boots and runs as of 2026.

-In addition, the primers, and wiki are available to guide you and your team for guidnace, and help on how to install/develop/integrate NeKernel sources.
+In addition of the primers and wiki, there are guides made to teach you and your team how to develop on NeKernel sources.

 ## Licensing and Supporting: